hopsoft/micro_mock/README.md

 ### Perhaps the lightest mocking strategy available

-Calling it a mocking script is a bit of a misnomer since its really a dynamic class generator.
-The term "stub" is used loosely since it adds real behavior... and "mocking" with real behavior proves to be quite useful.
+Calling it a mocking script is a bit of a misnomer since its really a dynamic class generator ...and "mocking" with real behavior proves to be quite useful.

 ## Intall